vPeteWalker/midway/hpoc/hpoc.rst

       The **FROM:** time indicates when the reservation will start, the Foundation process will take ~1 hour of additional time before the cluster is ready to be used.

+      **It is recommended to start the reservation several hours before you need the cluster to be available to allow time for troubleshooting/re-imaging if you experience Foundation issues.**

 #.
 Green bars indicate the cluster is available during that time frame, click any green area to begin creating a reservation.

    .. figure:: images/1.png